csat1763/DistributedSystems2018Project4/README.md

 	$ instance-types.json

-This requires the phases in main to be adjusted the phases in *main.sh* accordingly.
+This requires the phases in *main.sh* to be adjusted accordingly.
+See *Documentation/Problems.txt* for further explanation.

 ## Code
 The code can be found in the *Code* folder.